 Choose the Right Ingredients

 As noted in the recipe, you should use regular, full-fat, canned coconut milk.
+Do NOT use the drinkable coconut milk beverage sold in cartons.
 To understand the difference between coconut milk and coconut milk beverage, see this post: What is Coconut Milk?

 And this is the time to splurge on real maple syrup.
 Maple-flavored syrup and pancake syrup usually have additives that could hinder good results.
 Go for the pure stuff!